SCIFIHISTORY.NET

 Growing up as I did in a little Nowhere Town in Podunk USA, we were hard-pressed for quality entertainment.
 Back then -- on a good day -- you had maybe six or seven television channels, unlike today's cable service which gives you hundreds of choices every hour on the hour.
 When I'd get home from school, I'd start fiddling with the antennae (ask your parents or grandparents, kids) in order to prepare myself for a tiny little local channel which I believe broadcast out of Champaign/Urbana, Illinois (though I could be wrong).
 They'd carry mostly syndicated TV programs -- many of them Japanese imports given an English-dubbing -- and one of the finest I recall is Japan's The Space Giants.
 This was essentially a Toho-like production with men in suits trampling over cardboard cities (i.e. the original Godzilla or Gamera productions), and I'd rush home to watch the adventures of Goldar and Silvar sent to protect our fragile planet from the likes of Rodak.
 Awesome stuff, kids.
 It truly was.

 In any event, the original broadcast of The Space Giants (in Japan) happened on this day in 1966.
+Here's the series' premise as provided by the good people at IMDB.com:

 For a generation of viewers, Gloria Stuart will always be "that lady who survived the Titanic," referring to the James Cameron blockbuster about the ill-fated voyage; but genre fans probably know her more for role of Flora Cranley in The Invisible Man (1933).
 Though she's no longer with us, Stuart was born on this day in 1910.
-[Source: IMDB.com]

 Let me be perfectly clear: as one of the biggest Superman fans around, Superman Returns was an unmistakably awful motion picture on so many levels.
 Still, even in a stinker there might be something worthy, and that certainly would be the casting of screen veteran Eva Marie Saint in the role of Martha Kent, Kal-El's mother on Earth (pictured above right).
 Saint was born on this day in 1924.

 Veteran character actor Eric Fleming also had a small but pivotal role as Capt.
 Neal Patterson, the man with the plan who went against none other than the Queen of Outer Space (1958) Talleah herself as played by screen siren Zsa Zsa Gabor (ask your parents, kids!).
 Though Fleming is no longer with us, he was born on this day in 1925.
-[Source: IMDB.com]

 Once miniaturized and injected into the human body, Stephen Boyd not only went where no man had gone before in Fantastic Voyage but also he went along with the lovely Raquel Welch!
 Though he's no longer with us, Boyd was born on this day in 1931.

 Otis Young found himself playing a cop racing against time to stop an evil scientist from perfecting the art of cloning in a bid to control the world's weather in The Clones (1973) for New World International.
 Though he's no longer with us, Young was born on this day in 1932.
-[Source: IMDB.com]

 SciFi author Gene Brewer has penned a small handful of novels for his K-PAX franchise, a series of tales exploring a character who claims to be an extraterrestrial visiting Earth from the planet K-PAX.
 The first book was made into a 2001 motion picture starring Kevin Spacey and Jeff Bridges.
 Brewer was born on this day in 1937.

 I kid you not: Tim Burton's Beetlejuice (1988) is another one those films where I diverge from the majority opinion as I find most of it just overblown.
 Now, don't get me wrong: I love the performances, and I do find it very clever.
 It's just that I don't find it all that funny.
 What can I say?
 In any event, the lovely Susan Kellermann shines however briefly in the flick, and that's something I'll always praise.
 Kellermann was born on this day in 1944.
-[Source: IMDB.com]

 Dan Desmond enjoyed a brief amount of screen time aboard an episode of Star Trek: Enterprise.
 He's also found employment aboard such projects as The X-Files, Miracles, and NBC's Heroes.
 Desmond was born on this day in 1944.
-[Source: IMDB.com]

 Sometimes, all it takes is one, good look; and that's just what the talented Earl Billings brought to "The Drumhead," an episode of Star Trek: The Next Generation, when his good look practically brought a halt to some very dangerous legal proceedings.
 Billings was born on this day in 1945.
-[Source: IMDB.com]

 With 150 different screen credits to his name, the venerable Bruce French is more than a pretty face: he's bona fide talent!
 Genre fans will likely recognize him from work aboard The Powers Of Matthew Star, Martians Go Home (1989), Star Trek: The Next Generation, Star Trek: Voyager, The Outer Limits, Team Knight Rider, The Visitor, Star Trek: Insurrection, Jurassic Park III, and Star Trek: Enterprise.
 French was born on this day in 1945.
-[Source: IMDB.com]

 Sometimes gruff but always talented, the brilliant Ed O'Ross is a character actor who has had few SciFi roles but did wear serious make-up for a guest spot on Star Trek: Enterprise.
 O'Ross was born on this day in 1946.

 Veteran director Robert Iscove has dabbled in the realms of Science Fiction and Fantasy, completing tales for such properties as Faerie Tale Theatre, Probe, Star Trek: The Next Generation, The Flash (CBS), and Firestarter 2: Rekindled.
 Iscove was born on this day in 1947.
-[Source: IMDB.com]

 SciFi author David Robbins has plumbed the depths of an Apocalypse left after World War III between the United States and the Soviet Union.
 It's all available under his Endworld imprint, and there's even a spin-off series he's penned under the title of Blade.
 Robbins was born on this day in 1950.

 Rosie Malek-Yonan enjoyed a brief guest appearance aboard "The Assignment," a fifth season episode of Star Trek: Deep Space Nine.
 The actress also visited the world of Babylon 5.
 Malek-Yonan was born on this day in 1955.
-[Source: IMDB.com]

 Director John R. Leonetti left his mark on the realm of genre entertainment by bringing Mortal Kombat: Annihilation (1997) to the silver screen.
 Leonetti was born on this day in 1956.
-[Source: IMDB.com]

 Back in 1997, Pitof brought his particular flair for visuals to the world of Alien: Resurrection for Twentieth Century Fox.
 Pitof was born on this day in 1957.
-[Source: IMDB.com]

 I've always marvelled at how some bit players manage to steal screen time, and that's exactly what Joyce Agu did: throughtout a few seasons of Star Trek: The Next Generation, she managed squeeze herself into nearly fifty episodes as a bridge officer.
 Agu was born on this day in 1960.
-[Source: IMDB.com]

 The lovely Signy Coleman played a lovely but duplicitous foil for one of the 'Lone Gunmen' in two episodes of Fox TV's exceptional The X-Files.
 Coleman was born on this day in 1960.

 The late Lee Reherman built an incredible body of work even in his short time on our plane of existence.
-Genre fans know him from such projects as Last Action Hero (1993), The X-Files, Race to Witch Mountain (2009), and Star Trek Into Darkness (2013).
+Genre fans know him from such projects as Last Action Hero (1993), The X-Files, Race To Witch Mountain (2009), and Star Trek Into Darkness (2013).
 Though he's no longer with us, Reherman was born on this day in 1966.

 I kid you not: Safety Not Guaranteed is one of the better SciFi-themed romantic comedies of the past few years, and I encourage everyone to check it out on home video.
 The lovely Jenica Bergere had a small role in the flick, and Ms. Bergere was born on this day in 1974.

 Voice actor Mick Wingert brought 'Tony Stark/Iron Man' to life aboard the animated incarnations of Avengers Assemble and Guardians Of The Galaxy.
 Wingert was born on this day in 1974.
-[Source: IMDB.com]

 And, again, you wanna talk about small but significant roles?
 Actor Rohan Nichol played Capt.
 Raymus Antilles in George Lucas's Star Wars: Episode III - Revenge of the Sith.
 Now, the name 'Antilles' may not mean anything to Trek fans, but you might just wanna ask your die-hard Star Wars fan what the significance of that role is.
 Nichol was born on this day in 1976.